 When it comes to the question of dating the Gospels, the key question is whether the fall of Jerusalem was past at the time of writing.
 Mark records prophecies of the destruction of the Temple and of the fall of Jerusalem.
 Why did he not record the fulfillment of these prophecies?
 Was it because the fulfillment was still in the future, or was it simply outside his area of interest?

-The dates assigned by scholars to the gospels are often based on assumptions about how the gospels handle new prophesies such as Jesus’ prophesies of the fall of Jerusalem.
-One common approach to dating the gospels rests on the assumption that if a prophesy were recorded then its fulfillment must have been in the past.
+The dates assigned by scholars to the gospels are often based on assumptions about how the gospels handle new prophecies such as Jesus’ prophecies of the fall of Jerusalem.
+One common approach to dating the gospels rests on the assumption that if a prophecy is recorded then its fulfillment must have been in the past.
 Based on this assumption, it was widely assumed that even the earliest gospel must have been written after the year 70.
-My main purpose in undertaking this study was to make a more thorough analysis and determine whether the assumption was warranted about how the authors would handle the prophesies.
+My main purpose in undertaking this study was to make a more thorough analysis and determine whether the assumption was warranted about how the authors would handle the prophecies.
 The point of the previous posts on this topic was to provide a more complete and thorough analysis of the new prophecies.
-I found that the authors of the three synoptic gospels all treat the prophesy of Jerusalem’s fall differently than they treat other prophesies known to have been fulfilled at the time of writing.
-This brings into question the assumption that recording the prophesy is a sure sign that the fulfillment was past and raises the question why the fall of Jerusalem is handled differently than the other prophesies.
+I found that the authors of the three synoptic gospels all treat the prophecy of Jerusalem’s destruction differently than they treat prophecies that are known to have been fulfilled at the time of writing.
+This brings into question the assumption that recording the prophecy is a sure sign that the fulfillment was past and raises the question why the fall of Jerusalem is handled differently than the other prophecies.

 None of the information we have here is enough to prove beyond all doubt the date at which the Gospels were written.
 However, it does provide warrant for seriously considering earlier, pre-destruction dates for the Gospels of Mark and Luke.